SAITPublic/PNMLibrary/PNMLibrary/docs/howto/generate_indices.md

   sequential -- create set of indices with value in range [0, minibatch_size)
 ```

-There are at least two arguments required to generate indices set: path to embedded tables and prefix -- string that
+There are at least two arguments required to generate indices set: path to embedding tables and prefix -- string that
 will be used as a prefix for indices and golden vector files.
 The extra options allow to customise index generation
 process.